Trump attacks Sessions over inquiry into alleged FBI surveillance abuses

 Rep. Pete King, R-N.Y., a Trump supporter, warned the president to back off from his criticism of Sessions.

-"I wouldn’t do that," King told Fox News Channel.
+"I wouldn’t do that," King told Fox News.
 "I would not publicly criticize Jeff Sessions because I know how loyal he is to the president."

 But Liberty University President Jerry Falwell Jr., one of the nation's most prominent evangelical Christian leaders and a Trump supporter, called Sessions a "coward."